HEUfcy/HEUfcy.github.io/_pages/about.md

 <!--

 # 🔥 News
+- **2024.11**: &nbsp;🎉🎉 FastDrag was successfully selected as an Outstanding Achievement in the First Academic Annual Conference of Harbin Engineering University.
 - **2024.09**: &nbsp;🎉🎉 I have received a letter of appreciation from the Heilongjiang Provincial Department of Education.
 - **2024.07**: &nbsp;🎉🎉 As the project leader, successfully led the application for the **National Undergraduate Training Program for Innovation and Entrepreneurship**, ranked in the top 4.16%, and recognized as a nationally prioritized project.
 - **2023.09**: &nbsp;🎉🎉 Participated in the 2023 Forum on Technological Innovation for the Maritime Power Strategy.